yu-huai-lin/Product-demand-prediction/README.md

 matplotlib          3.4.3

 ### Instructions
 To run the solution.ipynb script, you need to meet the above requirements and import the modules and libraries used in the notebook.
+Please note that the visualisations may not be showing on github.

 ### Files
 `solution.ipynb`